tisannai/plinth/README.md

 Apart from type definitions, Plinth defines an Universal Interface.
 It is universal in the sense, that it can be used in any context, technically.
+Universal Interface is useful in situations where we have to commit to a mechanism, but we don't have much use cases available.
-The interface is capture as struct called `pl_ui`, which includes two members: `fun` and `env`. `fun` is called by the interface master to communicate with the interface slave.
+The interface is captured as struct called `pl_ui`, which includes two
+members: `fun` and `env`. `fun` is called by the interface master to communicate with the interface slave.
 The `env` is used as permanent context for communication.
 The `fun` method is declared as:

     typedef pl_none ( *pl_ui_f )( pl_t env, pl_t argi, pl_t argo );